 Ice-skating

-Worthing Ice Rink remains open until the 22 February.
+Worthing Ice Rink remains open until 22 February.
 It’s in Steyne Gardens.

 Weald & Downland Living Museum